-All applicants: a dental qualification plus at least two years' post-qualification experience.
-EU applicants will normally need to satisfy any additional specialist training requirements and acquire a NTN before programme commences.
+A dental qualification plus at least two years post-qualification experience.
+UK/EU applicants will normally need to satisfy any additional specialist training requirements.
 For UK applicants FDS, MFDS or MJDF is desirable.

 Months of entry